Azure/Mission-Critical/docs/design-methodology/Health-Modeling.md

 [![AlwaysOn Example Health Definitions](/docs/media/alwayson-example-health-definitions.png "AlwaysOn Example Health Definitions")](./Health-Modeling.md)

-This definition of health can subsequently be represented by a KQL query, as demonstrated by the example AKS query below that aggregates InsightsMetrics (AKS Container Insights) and AzureMetrics (Azure Diagnostics) and compares (inner join) against modelled health thresholds.
+This definition of health can subsequently be represented by a KQL query, as demonstrated by the example AKS query below that aggregates InsightsMetrics (AKS Container insights) and AzureMetrics (Azure diagnostics) and compares (inner join) against modelled health thresholds.

 ``` kql
 // ClusterHealthStatus